coderedcorp/coderedcms/docs/features/page_types/web_pages.rst

 The **Layout** tab is meant to house all data fields related to the page's layout.
 You have the following options:

 * **Template**:  The template you want the page to use to render.
-* **Show List of Child Pages**: Toggles whether this parent page should show a list of it's children pages.
+* **Show List of Child Pages**: Toggles whether this parent page should show a list of its children pages.
 * **Number Per Page**: Controls how many children pages you want to show at once.
 * **Order Children Pages by**: Controls how the children pages are sorted on this parent page.
 * **Filter Child Pages by**: Using Classifier terms, control which children pages are shown on the parent page.